The Lunar Chronicles: Reception

 The series is a retelling of fairytales where the female protagonists were originally passive participants.
 Due to the portrayal of strong female characters as an alternate to the conventional fairytale characters throughout its four books, this series is now considered an example of feminist literature.

-Film adaptation
+Animated feature film adaptation

-Marissa Meyer has reported that the film/TV rights for The Lunar Chronicles have been optioned and a script is in the works by NBCUniversal with Universal Pictures distribution.
-In February 2019, Meyer posted on her Instagram story that she was awaiting a phone call from her film agent, but no new news concerning a Lunar Chronicles film or television series has arisen since then.
-However, in January 2022, Locksmith Animation acquired the film rights.
+Marissa Meyer reported that the animated feature film rights for The Lunar Chronicles were optioned and a film was in development at Universal Pictures.
+In February 2019, Meyer posted on her Instagram account that she was awaiting a phone call from her film agent, but no news, concerning a Lunar Chronicles animated feature film, had arisen since then.
+However, in January 2022, Locksmith Animation and Warner Bros.
+Pictures Animation acquired the animated feature film rights to the novel series.
+In June 2023, it was announced that the four production companies would produce The Lunar Chronicles with Warner Bros.
+Pictures taking over the distribution rights from Universal.
+It was also announced that Noëlle Raffaele would direct the film and Kalen Egan and Travis Sentell would write it.
+On June 9, 2025, the film is scheduled to release on November 3, 2028 and it was announced that Industrial Light & Magic would work on the film.